COMMUNITY PROJECTS

 The artwork evolved as the evening wore on, each contributor adding personal marks, images, symbols and messages.
 Over the month-long duration of the Rock & Roll exhibition, visiting local groups and individuals continued to add their unique marks to the 'music of the canvas'.
 The final result was a fun, expressive, multi-layered, musical object that encapsulated the vibrant spirit of the Rock and Roll era.

-Sense-ational Art: PLEASE TOUCH!
+Sense-ational Art:

 6th – 30th Nov 2008